The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Ballot-Based Satisfaction

+It is interesting to see how the ordering of the budget allocations, and the magnitude of the difference in satisfaction varies from one satisfaction function to the other. \end{illustration}

-Both the cardinality and the cost satisfaction are quite standard within the literature, even though they can easily be criticised: there is no good reason to assume that the satisfaction of an agent is the same for two projects, one being very expensive while the other being particularly cheap; though it is also not sensible to assume a perfect correlation between satisfaction and cost.
+Both the cardinality and the cost satisfaction are quite standard within the literature, even though they can easily be criticised: there is no good reason to assume that the satisfaction of an agent is the same for two projects, one being very expensive while the other being particularly cheap; though it is also not sensible to assume a perfect correlation between the cost of a project, and the satisfaction voters derive from it.

 In general, all the above apply seamlessly to all approval-like ballots ($t$-approval, knapsack, $t$-threshold...).
 Some satisfaction functions are however more meaningful with some ballots than with others.
 In particular, additional satisfaction functions could be interesting to study when using semantically richer approval ballots.